Lilyo/DEN/README.md

 # DEN: Disentangling and Exchanging Network for Depth Completion(Updated on Sep 14, 2020)
 This is an official implementation of "DEN: Disentangling and Exchanging Network for Depth Completion" by Arthur Wu at CCU 2019.
 This repo offers the original implementation of the paper in Tensorflow.
-We then accepted to ICPR,2020.</br>
+This is published in 2020 25th International Conference on Pattern Recognition (ICPR)</br>
 The goal of our method is "structure" guided raw depth map completion by disentanged common features from a sigle RGBD image.

 - Result of DEN.